 Patent Leather Storage Tips

 Now that your patent leather is clean and conditioned, store it in a dust free, dry location.
-Put shoetrees in patent leather shoes to maintain their form.
-Store patent leather clothing in garment bags.
+Put shoetrees in patent leather shoes to maintain their form, and store patent leather clothing in garment bags.
+Not that you know how to clean patent leather, get tips on how to clean faux leather.